Kenanga Futures Unveils Grow Your Futures Campaign To Boost Retail Participation On Bursa Malaysia Derivatives

-KUALA LUMPUR, MALAYSIA - Media OutReach - 11 September 2023 - Kenanga Futures Sdn Bhd (' Kenanga Futures ') proudly announces its latest nationwide initiative, the 'Grow Your Futures' Campaign.
+(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 11 September 2023 - Kenanga Futures Sdn Bhd (" Kenanga Futures ") proudly announces its latest nationwide initiative, the "Grow Your Futures" Campaign.
 Geared towards building a smart derivatives trading community, this Campaign marks a stride forward in cultivating a network of savvy and well-informed traders.
 With a commitment to democratise access to the world of Futures, the Campaign which began on 4 September, is predicated on lowering barriers to entry through reduction in account opening fee (from RM3,000 to a nominal RM10), attractive prizes worth up to RM10,000, one-on-one coaching sessions, as well a commission-free trades.

 Azila Abdul Aziz, Chief Executive Officer, Executive Director and Head of Listed Derivatives at Kenanga Futures